uOttawaGymManagementSys/desktop-app/README.md

 * A schedule Feature that includes
   * ability to put shifts away to be covered
   * ability to pick up shifts for coverage
+* A feature to predict Future traffic based on past data
 * Role based login
 * Sending a Reminder 10 minutes before a shift starts to the respective FA
 * Send a reminder to submit traffic every 30 minutes